 The software, tools, and resources you need to build and maintain a responsive and flexible IT infrastructure.

 The opportunity to evaluate any software product for 60 days before you commit.

 The ability to license additional software products under the terms of your original agreement to help you respond rapidly to changing business needs while keeping costs predictable.

 Software Assurance (maintenance) facilitates simple migration of software products, such as Office to Microsoft Office365 by providing access to a Step Up License.
 This allows for the upgrade of the License & Software Assurance portion to the higher edition, eliminating the need to license two separate software editions to benefit from the upgrade edition.

-EA True Up and Renewal
+MS Enterprise Agreement True Up and Renewal

 An EA’s price is tiered to the number of computers being licensed, and is a three-year contract that gives you the option to license almost every Microsoft product that you need.
 Everything in the EA comes with Software Assurance, Microsoft’s term for maintenance.
 So you get all future updates and releases during the contract term.